urieco/General-Notes-About-Computing/Computer Science/General Knowledge.md

 Ex: (100 + 34) * 11

 - The + and * symbols are called "operators".
-- Also there are subtraction and division operator (-, /).
+- Also there are subtraction and division operators (-, /).
 - Without parentheses, the order in which they are applied is determined by the precedence of the operators.
 - Remainder operator: 5 % 4 = 1.
-It is also referred as "modulo".
+It is also referred to as "modulo".

 ## Strings
 - "This is a string".
 - A string is traditionally a sequence of characters, either as a literal constant or as some kind of variable.
 The latter may allow its elements to be mutated and the length changed, or it may be fixed (after creation).
 - In programming languages, it's a **data type** used to store and manipulate text data.
 - Computers can't understand text directly.
 They store characters using a character encoding scheme, which assigns a unique binary code (a series of 0s and 1s) to each character.
 A common encoding scheme is **ASCII (American Standard Code for Information Interchange)**, which uses **7 bits** for most characters.
-- A string is often implemented as an **array data structrue of bytes** (or [words](#word)) that stores a sequence of elements, typically characters, using some character encoding.
+- A string is often implemented as an **array data structure of bytes** (or [words](#word)) that stores a sequence of elements, typically characters, using some character encoding.
+  + Each character in the string is stored at a specific index in the array, allowing for easy access and manipulation of the string's individual characters.
+This array-based representation makes it possible to perform various string operations, such as concatenation, substring extraction, and modification.
+  + Exceptions: Python, Ruby, Go, Rust, Swift...
+These languages have their own string representations that are not purely based on arrays of characters.
+Ex: Strings in Python, are represented as a sequence of Unicode code points, and they are not directly manipulated as arrays of characters.
-- Depending on the programming language and precise data type used, a variable declared to be a string may either cause storage in memory to be **statically allocated (C, Java...)** for a predetermined maximum length or employ **dynamic allocation (JavaScript, PHP, Ruby)** to allow it to hold variable number of elements.
+- Depending on the programming language and precise data type used, a variable declared to be a string may either cause storage in memory to be **statically allocated (C, Java...)** for a predetermined maximum length or employ **dynamic allocation (JavaScript, PHP, Ruby)** to allow the string to grow or shrink as needed.

 Feature | Statically Allocated Strings | Dynamically Allocated Strings
 ---|---|---|